From some times now, we have C compilers for 68K modified to output Genesis rom.

 It's why I added 2 ways to inspect your value : debug register and watchers.

-The watchers lets you 'watch' rom or ram addresses.
+The watchers let you 'watch' memory addresses.

 If the debug register is easy to use, the watcher is only usable for hacking an existing game...since your code-defined variable addresses change each time you compile.